 The backbone of any business lies in its planning.
 It is almost an unwritten rule that any business that does not have a plan to follow will most definitely follow the path of ruin.
-Forex trading is also a business and the rules that apply to other businesses apply here as well.
+Forex trading is also a business and the rules that apply to other businesses apply here as well and it forex trading requires effective forex trading plan.

 Though there are many forex traders who do realize the importance of having a forex trading plan, very few actually get down to writing out one and the numbers get fewer if you count traders who actually put the plan into use while trading.
 Then there are many traders who come to their senses after having blown up a couple of their trading accounts and suffered major losses.